jamesmh/coravelpro/README.md

 It's not enough to open source it and "expect" donations.
 This isn't a hobby project.
 This is a legitimate product and is tough work.

+This means:
-This means (a) I will maintain it and (b) it will be production quality and (c) issues will be dealt with.
+- I will maintain it
+- It will be production quality
+- Issues will be dealt with

 [Coravel](https://github.com/jamesmh/coravel) is open source and always will be.